How do I use grading periods in a course?

 Note: The Assign field cannot be edited for anyone if the due date is in a closed grading period.
 However, you can add additional differentiated assignments with due dates outside the closed grading period.
 Assignments with due dates in open grading periods cannot be edited from an open grading period to a date in a closed grading period, but the due date can be edited to any date within an open grading period.
 These restrictions do not apply to availability dates, which can be set to overlap a grading period.

-The Gradebook lists grading periods for the course in a drop-down menu.
+The Grading Period filter lists grading periods for the course in a drop-down menu.
 By default, the Gradebook displays the current grading period.
 However, you can view and filter grades by previous or future grading period.

 Grading periods are arranged by date, with the newest grading period listed first.